Reef triggerfish: Description

 It has a small second dorsal spine which is used to lock its main spine into an upright position.
 When sheltering in a small crevice, this locking helps protect the fish against extraction by a predator.

 The reef triggerfish is characterized by having a noticeably large snout and blue lips that resemble that of a pig's snout.
 It has strong teeth and a terminal mouth which help aid in scraping food off surfaces.
 Along the dorsal side and anterior end of the fish, it has an orange-brown coloration and a white belly.
 The reef triggerfish has 3 dorsal spines, 22–25 dorsal rays, no anal spines, and 20–22 anal soft rays.
 The soft dorsal fins, anal fins, and pectoral fins have a pale white coloration to it.
 The caudal fin has a cloudy murky color.
+Reef Triggerfish get to about 30 cm (11.8 inches) in total length.

 The reef triggerfish is commonly confused with its two closest living relatives the lagoon triggerfish and picasso triggerfish.

 Feeding

 The reef triggerfish has a terminal mouth that sits directly at the end of its snout.
 It has heavy teeth and incisors, and most of its food content is algae that is scraped off surfaces.
 It also feeds on crustaceans such as isopods from the sandy ocean floors.
 When foraging for food it remains close to its home or forages in shallow reefs away from living coral.
-This fish is considered a facultative omnivore because while it eats plants and animals it can sustain itself on a diet of either or.
+This fish is considered a facultative omnivore because while it eats plants and animals it can sustain itself on a diet of either.